YueLinHo/TestRenameCase/README.md

 ![](/Image/20_set_ignorecase_true.png)

-Delete the file and the log
+Delete the files and the log

 ![](/Image/21_Delete_and_Log.png)

 Reset hard again

-*Problem here:* abc.txt is checkout, not Abc.txt.
+**Problem 1:** abc.txt is checkout, but Abc.txt is not.

+**Problem 2:** working dir changes is clean

 ![](/Image/22_Reset_hard.png)

-Delete the file again.
+Delete the files again.

 ![](/Image/23_Delete_again.png)

-Rvert Abc.txt
+Revert Abc.txt

 ![](/Image/24_Revert.png)

-The Result: (wait a minute)
+The Result: (but see next step)

 ![](/Image/25_After_Revert.png)

 Press F5 to refresh:

+**Problem 1:** still one is working tree, the other one is gone.

+**Problem 2:** working dir changes is clean

 ![](/Image/26_After_Refresh.png)